couler-proj/couler/README.md

 Couler is included in [CNCF Cloud Native Landscape](https://landscape.cncf.io/) and [LF AI Landscape](https://landscape.lfai.foundation).

+> Note that while there is a ambitious goal to support multiple workflow engines eventually, Couler currently only supports Argo Workflows as a backend.
+In addition, if you are looking for a Python SDK that provides access to all the available features from Argo Workflows, you might want to check out [the official Python SDK maintained by the Argo Workflows team](https://github.com/argoproj/argo-workflows/tree/master/sdks/python).

 ## Who uses Couler?

 You can find a list of organizations who are using Couler in [ADOPTERS.md](ADOPTERS.md).
 If you'd like to add your organization to the list, please send us a pull request.